 Radium and the therapeutic roentgenray have given good results, but

-not such as would warrant their exclusive use in any case of
+not such as would warrant their exclusive use i

 malignancy in the larynx operable by laryngofissure.
 With inoperable